Literacy scores show widening achievement gap in D.C. during pandemic

 Twenty-eight percent of Black students and 30 percent of Hispanic students were considered proficient on a test administered in fall 2021, according to the data.
 Seventy percent of White students hit these benchmarks.
-In fall 2019, 44 percent of Black and Hispanic students hit these benchmarks, compared with 73 percent of White students.
+In fall 2019, 44 percent of Black students and 42 percent of Hispanic students hit these benchmarks, compared with 73 percent of White students.

 In the beginning of the 2020 school year — when all students were learning remotely — around 30 percent of Black and Hispanic students hit these benchmarks, compared with 66 percent of White students who did.